opencasestudies/ocs-bp-RTC-analysis/README.md

 We also show how to calculate [Variance inflation factor (VIF)](https://en.wikipedia.org/wiki/Variance_inflation_factor) values using the `car` package to quantify the severity of multicollinearity.
-As another assesment of multicollinearity, we demonstrate how to perform simulations to evaluate the stability of coefficient estimates.
+As another assessment of multicollinearity, we demonstrate how to perform simulations to evaluate the stability of coefficient estimates.

 ### Other notes and resources